JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

     ```
     The PyPlot package must be installed first.
 An alternative way is to use the [Makie](https://github.com/JuliaPlots/Makie.jl) package instead of the Plots package.

-We will now create an animation of the Julia sets for `c` from the interval
+We will now create an animation of the Julia sets for `c` defined as follows

 ```math
 c_k = 0.7885 \exp \{ k \cdot i \}, \qquad k \in \left [\frac{\pi}{2}, \frac{3\pi}{2} \right ].
 ```

-We create the vector of all values `c` by combining the `range` function and broadcasting.
+Firstly, we create the vector of all values `c` by combining the `range` function and broadcasting.

 ```julia
 cs = 0.7885 .* exp.(range(π/2, 3π/2; length = 500) .* im)
 ```

-We use the `length` keyword to specify the length of `cs`.
+Note that we use the `length` keyword to specify the length of `cs`.
 To create an animation, it suffices to use the `for` loop in combination with the `@animate` macro.

 ```julia
 anim = @animate for c in cs